Wil Myers Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.7 K/9, which ranks 17th in MLB.
+- The Rays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays' 2.54 team ERA ranks first across all MLB pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (2.88).

-- Rays pitchers combine to give up seven home runs (0.4 per game), the fewest in the league.
+- The Rays give up the fewest home runs in baseball (eight total, 0.5 per game).

-- The Rays are sending Beeks (0-0) to the mound to make his second start of the season.
+- Bradley will take the mound to start for the Rays, his first of the season.

-- In his most recent time out -- in relief on Wednesday -- the lefty tossed one inning against the Boston Red Sox, giving up one earned run while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.